 - Question Cards.
-Collect the question cards and coordinate responses from the panelists.
-Feed the answers into the organization’s newsletter, Frequently Asked Questions (FAQs) or other communications vehicle.
+Collect the question cards and coordinated responses from the panelists.
+The meeting organizer can use this information to continue the conversation.

 - Critique.
 Within 24 hours after the session, make a few notes about what you liked and what you might do differently for the next time you moderate a panel discussion.

 - Debrief.
-Chat with the meeting chair/planner about the session.
-Review the evaluation forms from the audience.
+Chat with the meeting organizer about the session.
+Review the audience evaluation forms.
 Ask if there was anything they would have liked you to do differently so you can do a better job next time.

 - Keep Learning.
-Review your own performance.
-Watch others.
-Attend other conferences and see how different people moderate.
-Learn what works for them and what doesn’t.
+Review your own and others’ performances.
 Integrate your learning into each subsequent panel you moderate or participate in!